Matrix Demonstration Project

 How can research knowledge be incorporated into field training?

 One area of policing where research knowledge can be incorporated into police practice is field training.
-Field training is where officers experience, observe, and apply knowledge and skills that they acquired in the academy to practical tasks.
-It also is the environment in which their initial impressions about good quality police work are formed, where proactive habits can be developed, and where positive attitudes towards problem-solving and assessment could be inculcated.
+Field training is where officers experience, observe, and apply the knowledge and skills they gained in the academy to practical tasks.
+It is also the environment in which their initial impressions of good-quality police work are formed, where proactive habits can be developed, and where positive attitudes towards problem-solving and assessment can be inculcated.

-Toward these goals, this demonstration focuses on how principles from what we know about effective and fair policing might be incorporated into existing process, forms, and activities in a typical field training environment.
-Working with existing field training processes in an agency, we focus on four types of adjustments:
+Toward these goals, this demonstration focuses on how principles from what we know about effective and fair policing might be incorporated into existing processes, forms, and activities in a typical field training environment.
+This can be accomplished through:

-2. Amendments to actual tasks required of each trainee.
+2. Revisions to tasks and activities required of each trainee.
 For example, traditional “beat checks” can incorporate ideas from hot spots and problem-oriented policing research.
 Or, lessons on making arrests can also incorporate research knowledge on focused deterrence strategies.
 When addressing the community, CPTED (crime prevention through environmental design) might be applied.